IDEA-Research/Grounded-SAM-2/README.md

  Grounded SAM 2 is a foundation model pipeline towards grounding and track anything in Videos with [Grounding DINO](https://arxiv.org/abs/2303.05499), [Grounding DINO 1.5](https://arxiv.org/abs/2405.10300), [Florence-2](https://arxiv.org/abs/2311.06242) and [SAM 2](https://arxiv.org/abs/2408.00714).

 In this repo, we've supported the following demo with **simple implementations**:
-- **Ground and Segment Anything** with Grounding DINO, Grounding DINO 1.5 & 1.6 and SAM 2
+- **Ground and Segment Anything** with Grounding DINO, Grounding DINO 1.5 & 1.6, DINO-X and SAM 2
-- **Ground and Track Anything** with Grounding DINO, Grounding DINO 1.5 & 1.6 and SAM 2
+- **Ground and Track Anything** with Grounding DINO, Grounding DINO 1.5 & 1.6, DINO-X and SAM 2
 - **Detect, Segment and Track Visualization** based on the powerful [supervision](https://github.com/roboflow/supervision) library.

 Grounded SAM 2 does not introduce significant methodological changes compared to [Grounded SAM: Assembling Open-World Models for Diverse Visual Tasks](https://arxiv.org/abs/2401.14159).
 Both approaches leverage the capabilities of open-world models to address complex visual tasks.
 Consequently, we try to **simplify the code implementation** in this repository, aiming to enhance user convenience.